Ready to find the perfect college degree?

 To really see how demographics in the country can affect the need for education, you must start with growing mortality rates.
 As individuals in the country reach a higher age of maturity, the need for medical care rises.
 In turn, the demand for nurses in all settings grows.

 In fact, according to the Nurse Journal, there will be a need for 19% more nurses by 2020.
 This is an estimated total of 1 million positions that must be filled in just a few years.
-Unfortunately, since there is a shortage in the supply of nurse educators to teach prospective nursing students, the shortage only continues to grow.
+Unfortunately, there is a shortage in the supply of nurse educators to teach prospective nursing students.
+The shortage only continues to grow.
 There is undoubtedly a need for more educators.